Gibbs' Reflective Cycle: Different Stages and Examples

 Stage 4: Analysis

-In this stage, you sense the entire situation correctly and understand what went well and what not.
+In this stage, you sense the entire situation correctly and understand what went well and what did not.
 So, during the study of the Gibbs model, this stage is extremely essential.
 Now, let's know the questions you need to answer here.

 - Why Did Things Not Went Well?